-Here are the top four funds based on 10-year performance combined with a Morningstar rating of five stars for the same 10-year period.
-Numbers are current as of 9/30/2015.
+Here are the top three funds based on 10-year performance combined with a Morningstar rating of five stars for the same 10-year period.
 The minimum investment for all of these funds is $3000.
 All funds are suitable for IRAs as well as general accounts.

 USAA Secure Checking Plus account review,